civic-networks/Civic-Networks/AdvertisingTechnology.md

 ## Other advertising formats

 In addition to the ad types noted above, several of the dominant sites (Google, Facebook, Instagram, Twitter, etc.) have their own formats.

+- For information on Facebook ad formats, see https://www.facebook.com/business/ads-guide

 - For information on **Instagram ad formats**, see https://www.facebook.com/business/help/877053729032543?id=1997185213680277
 - For information on **Twitter ad formats**, see https://marketing.twitter.com/na/en/solutions/ad-format-specs/promoted-tweet